Last Updated March 15, 2021

-If you are trying to conceive or are already pregnant, you may have been informed by your doctor on the necessary supplements or medications that you need to take to ensure health and safety for you and the baby.
+If you’re trying to conceive or are already pregnant, you may have been informed by your doctor on the necessary supplements or medications that you need to take to ensure health and safety for you and the baby.

-What are its benefits and where can you purchase them?
+DHA – What is it, what are its benefits and where can you purchase them?

 Continue reading to learn more!